Request more information for TileFlow

 - Detailed summary of results (Excel and text files)

 - Airflow rates through perforated tiles, rack inlet temperatures, and the supply and return temperatures of cooling units can be imported into Microsoft Excel

 - Temperature fog, which depicts the three-dimensional temperature distribution in the data center

-- Temperature distribution and airflow pattern on selected vertical and horizontal planes (billboards)
+- Temperature/pressure distribution and airflow pattern on selected vertical and horizontal planes (billboards)

 - Velocimeters to display local velocity components

 - Air movement above the raised floor

 - Time plots for temperatures associated with racks and cooling units